joseph-cb/github-pages-with-jekyll/_posts/2020-05-05-second-post.md

 Change date to tomorrow again.
 Commit to a new branch.
 Create PR to merge.

 Change front matter date to yesterday.
 Commit to a new branch.
 Create PR to merge.

+Change front matter date to day before.
+Commit to a new branch.
+Create PR to merge.